Eran1801/Task_2_OOP/README.md

-## Welcome to our README about the game: "The Pokemon's Challenge"
+## Welcome to our submission of the game: "The Pokemon's Challenge"

 <img src="src/gameClient/pic/pikachu.png" width="350">